Each course has a fee which a student must pay in order to enrol on a course. In this section you will find all the relevant details regarding fees.

 The London Met three year bursary

-We’re offering £1,000 cash bursaries every year to all students on a three-year degree programme and in receipt of the full Special Support Element (maintenance loan).
+We’re offering £1,000 cash bursaries every year to all students on a three-year degree programme and in receipt of the full Maintenance loan.
 That’s a potential £3,000 in total.
 Students must successfully progress on to their next academic course year to receive future payments and have an attendance rate of at least 75%.
 (Other criteria apply).

 Extended degree bursaries

-We offer a range of bursaries and fee reductions for students studying extended degrees (four years of study) and in receipt of the full Special Support Element (maintenance loan).
+We offer a range of bursaries and fee reductions for students studying extended degrees (four years of study) and in receipt of the full Maintenance loan.
 You could also get £1,000 cash if you progress from Year 0 to Year 1 and £1,000 if you pass Year 0 with at least 75%.
 Students must successfully progress on to their next academic course year to receive future payments and have an attendance rate of at least 75%.
 (Other criteria apply).

-The University bursary is administered by the Student Loans Company on behalf of the University, if you have queries about the administration of the bursary please email our Student Fees Office:
+The University bursary is administered by the Student Loans Company on behalf of the University, if you have queries about the administration of the bursary please email our Student Fees and Funding Office: